Bhairon Singh Shekhawat: Antyoday Yojna

-Powerful Administration
+Administration

 Shekhawat was also known for his control over bureaucracy and the police.
 He had involvement in policies designed to improve literacy and industrialisation in Rajasthan, as well as tourism centred on the themes of heritage, wildlife and villages.
-He was also lauded by both, national and international leaders for his historic conduct of the Rajya Sabha.

 Death

 Bhairon Singh Shekhawat succumbed to cancer and other related health problems, and died on 15 May 2010 at the Sawai Man Singh Hospital in Jaipur.
 He was cremated the next day, at a plot of land provided by the government of Rajasthan, where his memorial is now built.
 His funeral was attended by thousands of people.
 He was survived by his wife, Suraj Kanwar and his only daughter, Ratan Rajvi who is married to BJP leader Narpat Singh Rajvi.

-His wife, Suraj Kanwar (1927 - 2013), died on 9 March 2013 at the age of 86 and was cremated at Shekhawat's memorial as per her last wish.
+His wife, Suraj Kanwar (1927–2013), died on 9 March 2013 at the age of 86, after outliving her husband by two to three years and was cremated at Shekhawat's memorial as per her last wish.